sibirbil/sibirbil.github.io/_pages/outreach.md

 Organizer of winter school on [Introduction to Machine Learning](https://www.youtube.com/playlist?list=PLZcbvMjrj9DVU6g2A5e6voeigUtSMsAJH) (in Turkish), 2019

-Contributor to the "Purple Certificate Program" of [Gender and Women’s Studies Forum] (https://sugender.sabanciuniv.edu/en) at Sabancı University (2013-present)
+Contributor to the "Purple Certificate Program" of [Gender and Women Studies Forum] (https://sugender.sabanciuniv.edu/en) at Sabancı University (2013-present)

 One of the organizers of [Data Science Summer School](https://github.com/sibirbil/VBYO), 2017